Ankhesenamun was born around 1348 BC, during the Eighteenth Egyptian Dynasty and fourth year of the reign of her father Akhenaten.

-Even there are not any historical clues on where and how the queen died, or where and when she was buried, some new findings could finally shed light on that over three millennia old mystery.
+Even though there are no historical clues to where and how the queen died, or where and when she was buried, some new findings could finally shed light on that over-three-millennia-old mystery.

-During the summer of 2017, scientist started using high tech radars around the area of the tomb of the Great Vizier and later Pharaoh Ay, located in the Valley of the Monkey.
+During the summer of 2017, scientists started using high tech radars around the area of the tomb of the Great Vizier and later Pharaoh Ay, located in the Valley of the Monkey.

 What they discovered was four foundations, which could lead to a discovery of an unknown tomb in its close proximity.

-The leader of the expedition, Zahi Hawass, said he remains skeptical of the possibility that the possible tomb might be indeed to tomb of the vanished history queen Ankhesenamun.
+The leader of the expedition, Zahi Hawass, said he remains skeptical of the possibility that the possible tomb might indeed be the tomb of the vanished history queen Ankhesenamun.

-With DNA testing showing various genetic diseases pillaging most of her family it is also highly that she also suffered.
+With DNA testing showing various genetic diseases pillaging most of her family, it is highly likely that she also suffered.

-Her husband had traces of malaria infections, which could also possibly be the reason of her death.
+Her husband had traces of malaria infections, which could also possibly be the reason for her death.

 Ankhesenamun’s Possible Mummies

 The KV21 site in the Valley of the Kings holds many secrets.
-But is there also where Ankhesenamun lies.
+But is it also where Ankhesenamun lies?

 Some believe so.
 A DNA testing during February of 2010 revealed that a mummy designated KV21A holds DNA connecting her to the king Tut.